DaoCloud/DaoCloud-docs/docs/en/docs/native/open.md

     On March 8, [Clusternet](https://github.com/clusternet/clusternet) was selected by the CNCF Foundation TOC Committee as a CNCF Sandbox project.
     Clusternet extends the powerful single-cluster capability of Kubernetes to multiple clusters in a component-based, non-intrusive and lightweight way, and is well compatible with the cloud-native ecosystem.
-    In the future, Clusternet will explore richer multicluster scenarios and promote a fully functional and standardized multicluster framework.
+    In the future, Clusternet will explore richer multicluster use cases and promote a fully functional and standardized multicluster framework.

 - [Clusternet multicloud multicluster management project v0.13.0 released](https://github.com/clusternet/clusternet/releases/tag/v0.13.0)